 Explore Python Classes in OttawaSQL is short for Structured Query Language and refers to a programming language designed for relational databases.
 SQL organizes data and allows for queries and sorting of data.

-Explore SQL Classes in OttawaData analytics is the process of analyzing raw data in order to draw conclusions.
+Explore SQL Classes in OttawaData analytics is the process of analyzing raw data to draw conclusions.
 Data analytics are used to study all kinds of data, including productivity, production, profit/loss and much more.

 Explore Data Analytics Classes in OttawaMachine learning is a subset of artificial intelligence and involves creating programs that learn from data and optimize.
 Machine learning is prevalent in our everyday lives, from the recommendation engines for music and TV to the search engines and the voice assistants.
 Machine learning models leverage vast amounts of past data to learn to solve problems on their own and predict future outcomes.
 With the power and prevalence of machine learning, it is a highly in-demand set of skills, and the field of machine learning continues to grow.